 My name is Shauna Sweeney and I’m a singer, songwriter, guitar player and percussionist.
-Over the last 12 years I’ve performed at thousands of events – at arenas, music festivals, weddings, corporate events, coffeehouses, house concerts, bars, clubs, and street fairs.
-In a variety ways, every one of these shows has been a unique and special experience.
+Over the last 12 years I’ve performed at thousands of events – at arenas, music festivals, clubs, coffeehouses, weddings, corporate events, house concerts, art fairs, you name it.

-I’ve had the great pleasure of opening for the Gin Blossoms and for 10,000 Maniacs, and sharing venues with Dave Matthews Band, the Backstreet Boys, Natasha Bedingfield, and Matt Nathanson.
-I’ve toured the eastern U.S. and performed in Canada and the Bahamas, including events for the Brothers in Arms Foundation, Tom’s Shoes, the Miami Dolphins, the Miami Marlins, Animal Aid, the Harvest Drive and LGBT support groups.
+I’ve had the great pleasure of opening for the Gin Blossoms, 10,000 Maniacs, and Donavon Frankenreiter, and sharing venues with Dave Matthews Band, the Backstreet Boys, Natasha Bedingfield, and Matt Nathanson.
+I’ve toured the eastern U.S. and performed in Canada and the Bahamas, including events for the Brothers in Arms Foundation, Tom’s Shoes, the Miami Dolphins, the Miami Marlins, Animal Aid, the Harvest Drive and LGBTQ support groups.
 My songs have been featured by USA Today, Kotaku.com, the Palm Beach Post and the Miami Sun Sentinel.
 And with help from incredibly talented (and some Grammy-winning) collaborators I’ve independently released 4 original EPs.
 The latest was 2017’s “Supposed to Be” which was the first for my newest musical project, Young Trees.

-I attended Emerson University in Boston MA as a communications major, then transferred to Stetson University in Deland FL as a business major.
-Still feeling unclear about what to pursue, I moved to Chicago and became an assistant manager of a clothing store for a bit.
+The following year I enorlled at Emerson University in Boston MA as a communications major, later transferring to Stetson University in Deland FL to pursue a business degree.
+Still feeling unclear about my direction, I moved to Chicago for a bit, taking a job as an assistant manager of a clothing store.
 One night in Chicago I went by myself to an open mic night and performed for the first time in years.
-It felt like being called home, and that night I realized music was what I needed in my life.
+It felt like being called home, and it was clear what I needed to do.
 I moved back to South Florida, started hitting open mics and sitting in with local bands, and six months later I was making my living making music and performing full-time.
 With over a decade in this “job”, I’ve learned a lot of interesting lessons, and still learning every day.
 Makes for plenty of lyric material!